- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 + PRO: Brazil’s business hub

-São Paulo is the main business hub of the country, and has the largest GDP in the Southern Hemisphere.
+São Paulo, the country's leading business hub, has the largest GDP in the Southern Hemisphere.
 It's also where large multinational companies tend to set up their Brazilian headquarters, with giants across numerous industries such as Shell, Google, HSBC, Nokia and Unilever all present.
 This also means ample job opportunities, and expats often get transferred to São Paulo through these companies.

 + PRO: Variety of career opportunities

-There’s a broad array of industries for expats to explore, ranging from engineering, telecommunications and finance, to pharmaceuticals, IT and the service industry.
-There’s even a chance for younger travellers to get some work as an English teacher – although the pay might not be great for these positions, it's certainly an exciting adventure to undertake.
+There's a broad array of industries for expats to explore, ranging from engineering, telecommunications and finance to pharmaceuticals, IT and the service industry.
+There's even a chance for younger travellers to get work as an English teacher – although the pay might not be as competitive, it's certainly an exciting adventure.

 - CON: Knowledge of the language is vital

 The language barrier is a constant in working life, with at least a basic grasp of Portuguese considered essential.
-While large corporations may have large English contingents, learning at least basic Portuguese is likely to become a necessity.
+While large corporations may have significant English contingents, learning basic Portuguese will likely become necessary.

 - CON: Tough job market